-“A relaxed yet top-quality beachside resort, that wows families in school holidays and couples in the shoulder months, whether you're active types or pure sun worshippers”
+“A relaxed yet top-quality beachside resort, that wows families and couples alike, whether you're active types or pure sun worshippers”

 - A stunning natural location, but just 2 hours from Thessaloniki (direct flights from Europe)